Equivariant infinite loop space theory, the space level story: Proofs of technical results about the operadic machine

 \end{lem} \begin{proof} The projection $\pi$ is determined up to order by which $i\geq 1$ in $\mathbf{m}$ are mapped to $0$ in $\mathbf{n}$.
 The injection $\io$ is determined up to order by which $j\geq 1$ in $\mathbf{n}$ are not in the image of $\ph$.
-Up to order, $\epz$ is the wedge sum in $\sF$ of the product maps $\ph_{s_j}\colon \mathbf{s_j}\rtarr \mathbf{1}$, where $s_j = |\ph^{-1}(j)|$ for those $j$ such that $1\leq j\leq n$ and $\ph^{-1}(j)$ is nonempty.
-Up to permutation, these $s_j$ run through the numbers $|\epz^{-1}(j)|$, $1\leq j\leq r$. \end{proof}
+Up to order, $\epz$ is the wedge sum in $\sF$ of the product maps $\varphi_{\ph_j}\colon \mathbf{\boldsymbol\ph_j}\rtarr \mathbf{1}$, where $\ph_j = |\ph^{-1}(j)|$ for those $j$ such that $1\leq j\leq n$ and $\ph^{-1}(j)$ is nonempty.
+Up to permutation, these $\ph_j$ run through the numbers $\epz_j$, $1\leq j\leq r$. \end{proof}

-\begin{rem}\mylabel{matchup} We remark that $\PI$ and $\sF$ are dualizable Reedy categories, as defined by Berger and Moerdijk \cite[Definition 1.1 and Example 1.9(b)]{BergMoer}.
+\begin{rem} We remark that $\PI$ and $\sF$ are dualizable Reedy categories, as defined by Berger and Moerdijk \cite[Definition 1.1 and Example 1.9(b)]{BergMoer}, although we have chosen not to use that language.
 They write $\sF^+$ for the monomorphisms and $\sF_{-}$ for the epimorphisms in $\sF$.
-We have factored epimorphisms into composites of projections and essential maps to make the structure clearer.
-We say that an $\sF$-$G$-space is Reedy cofibrant if its underlying $\PI$-$G$-space is so (see \myref{PIReedy}).
-In discarded drafts, we proved that all bar construction $\sF$-$G$-spaces used in the Segal machine are Reedy cofibrant. \end{rem}
+We have factored epimorphisms into composites of projections and essential maps to make the structure clearer. \end{rem}

 A map $\ph\colon \bf q\rtarr \bf n$ in $\sF$ is ineffective if and only if it factors as a composite